EvisHome/Home-Assistant/dashboards/energy/readme.md

 * reduce the amount of dished -> no need to run the dishwasher so often
 * turn off devices when not in use (fully off, not just standby mode)
 * precense guided lights ([Room Presence](https://github.com/EvisHome/Home-Assistant/blob/main/esphome/presence) & [Presence Box 2](Presence Box 2)
+* I have also started to automate turning on/off some rack devices during night or when we are away

 ## Custom Integrations & Cards